mebeim/aoc/2020/README.md

 become a huge problem when the number of elements increases.

 Say hello to [linked lists][wiki-linked-list], the most beautiful data structure ever invented!
-In particular, we'll be building and using a [doubly-linked][wiki-doubly-linked-list] circular list to make the above issues disappear.
-We'll see how shortly, first, let's define a `class` for a linked list entry.
+In particular, we'll be building and using a circular linked list to make the above issues disappear.
+We'll see how shortly.

 In Python, the concept of an explicit "pointer" does not exist, so we don't have "conventional" linked lists out of the box, since we cannot not explicitly point